tweag/webllm-privacy-experiment/BLOG_1.md

 ```

 ### Chat Handling:
+The chat handling is easy to configure.
+WebLLM is designed to be fully compatible with [OpenAI API](https://platform.openai.com/docs/api-reference/chat), so it will feel familiar to developers who already have experience with that.
 ```javascript
 const chatMessages = [
     { role: "system", content: "You are a helpful AI assistant." },